nuagenetworks/nuagenetworks.github.io/_posts/2016-02-20-Go Bambo Go.md

     }
 {% endhighlight %}

-Here we create a group, we update it with the `g.Update()` (so you can see this method), then we use the `g.AssignUsers()` to assign a list of Users.
+Here we create a group, we update it with the `g.Update()` method (just for fun), then we use the `g.AssignUsers()` to assign a list of Users.
 Finally we clean up everything.

 Run it and you'll see: